4 Facts About Curta Calculator

 When “borrowing” during subtraction, the nines’ complement arithmetic breakthrough avoided the substantial mechanical complication generated.
 The Curta’s miniaturization hinged on this drum.
 In 1938, the Nazis commanded Curt Herzstark and his company to focus on developing precise tools for the German army, which put an end to their work on the pocket calculator.

-The Curta has become a renowned collectible, with numbers of machines still functioning as well as they did 40, 50, or 60 years back.
+The Curta has become a renowned collectible, with a number of machines still functioning as well as they did 40, 50, or 60 years back.
 Before introducing electronic calculators, commercial and general-aviation pilots preferred the Curta because of its precision and the user’s ability to validate the integrity of his or her operations using the revolution counter.

 Curt Herzstark was an Austrian engineer who lived from July 26, 1902, to October 27, 1988.
 He made plans for a mechanical pocket calculator during WWII (the Curta).
 Curt studied Latin and English at a Real-gymnasium in 1916 after attending an elementary school (1908-1912) and a middle school.
 Then his father explained that finishing high school and wasting years studying sciences was a waste of time.
 Curt took a year out from school when he was 14 years old to work as an apprentice in fine machine and tool construction at his father’s firm.